Please read this before getting vaccinated

 Special information for people aged over 65

 People over 65 are more likely to get very sick from the flu, and traditional vaccines do not work as well in older people.
-As a result, an enhanced vaccine is recommended for older people you can only get from your GP.
+As a result, an enhanced vaccine is recommended for older people, you can only get it from your GP.

 We recommend visiting your GP to get this trivalent vaccine.
 This "enhanced vaccine" is accessible under the National Immunisation Program.